Joetetteh/printf/README.md

 0x11.
 C - printf
-This Project was undertaken by Blessed Appiah and Joe Tetteh on 26/04/2023 We emulkated the printf function
+This Project was undertaken by Blessed Appiah and Joe Tetteh on 26/04/2023 We emulated the printf function

+compiled with gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life mandatory